saoriiwamoto/Codes/ci plot for means/readme.md

 ## Code

-For details, please refer to .do file
+For details, please refer to [do.do](https://github.com/saoriiwamoto/Codes/blob/master/ci%20plot%20for%20means/do.do) for details

 ### Code